• Skip to primary navigation

 Taurus Spectrum Reliability:

-One of the main things I want to get across in my Taurus Spectrum Review, is that it was more reliable than I thought it would be, even though it isn’t great here.
+One of the main things I want to get across in my Taurus Spectrum Review, is that it was more reliable than I thought it would be, even though it isn’t that reliable.

 I want to say that, those light strikes occurred when I was shooting steel cased TulAmmo, and the stovepipes only occurred after the firearm was nasty with residue from the Tul and Winchester White Box ammo I ran through it.